-In collaboration with Edison Elementary, the Language Teaching Specialization (LTS) MA Program in the Department of Linguistics at the University of Oregon has started an after-school Chinese Language and Culture Club (CLCC).
+In collaboration with Edison Elementary, the Language Teaching Studies (LTS) MA Program in the Department of Linguistics at the University of Oregon has started an after-school Chinese Language and Culture Club (CLCC).
 It began in January, 2015, and is continuing in the 2016-2017 school year (not including Winter and Spring breaks).

 The club is on Fridays after school in the Library, 2:55-4:00.
 Participation in the club is free of charge, but students must register; it is not a drop-in club.
 Please contact Keli Yerian at email@example.com if you would like to register your child.

 Chinese Language and Culture Club features:

 – Enthusiastic teachers: Each term, two or three LTS graduate students will sign up to teach in the club.
 They are Native or near native proficiency Mandarin speakers.
 Their teaching is supervised and observed by the Director of the LTS program, Keli Yerian.

 – Rich teaching content: Each session includes Chinese language and culture-related content and activities.
 During Chinese holidays, Chinese food and traditions are brought into the classroom such as making lanterns and paper cuts.
 Lessons are taught in a bilingual format (i.e. this is not an immersion course).
 Small group formats for part of the time can accommodate varying proficiency levels.